moorepants/dissertation/extensions.rst

 This six-rigid-body model has eleven generalized coordinates.
 One generalized coordinate (frame pitch) is eliminated by the holonomic configuration constraints requiring that both wheels touch the ground.
-This leaves ten generalized speeds, of which four are eliminated due to the nonholonomic constraints for the purely rolling wheels.
+This leaves ten generalized speeds, of which four are eliminated due to the non-holonomic constraints for the purely rolling wheels.
 The nonlinear equations of motion were linearized numerically about the nominal upright, constant velocity configuration using a central differencing method with an optimum perturbation